This article reports continuing progress toward New Zealand's new Patents Act.

 - Between publication and grant, a third party may lodge observations as to novelty and/or inventive step.

-- Re-examination is provided for both pre- and post-grant, either upon request by a third party or of the Commissioner's own volition.
+- Re-examination is provided for both pre- and post-grant.
 The Bill does not provide for opposition proceedings and ex parte re-examination appears to be intended as a substitute.

-- The grounds of revocation are broadened due to the expansion of the prior art base, as outlined above.
-Filing for revocation before the Commissioner may become a cost-effective means for challenging a patent's validity.
+- The grounds of revocation are broadened and filing for revocation before the Commissioner may become a cost-effective means for challenging a patent's validity.

-- The continuing absence of an extension of patent term for pharmaceuticals (itself, the subject of a separate review), in relation to the proposed retention of "springboarding", and the launch of the Trans-Tasman Therapeutic Products Agency.
+- The continuing absence of an extension of patent term for pharmaceuticals (itself, the subject of a separate review), and the proposed retention of "springboarding".

 - Clarification of the employee/employer relationship and derivation of title.